All posts by geneva.overholser@gmail.com

 Cotonou, Benin, 25 August 1976: “There’s a wonderful breeze off the ocean and consequently no mosquitoes.
 A blessing.
 The Atlantic at Cotonou is pretty: greenish water, fine sand, palmy beaches.

 “We spent the morning at Abomay, visiting what remains of a huge palace built, successively, by the 11 rulers of that most impressive kingdom, which thrived from the 17th until the early 20th century.
 The guide, quite knowledgeable, had rich anecdotes about each potentate’s various symbols, which we found in relief on the walls and in the delightful murals and on the many scepters of gold, copper, iron and brass, along with thrones, jewelry and garments from each reign.
-I was astonished at the richness of this history.
+I was astounded at the richness of this history.
 I have felt exactly the same way in looking at the bronze and terracotta works of the Benin and Ife civilizations.
 Sensitive, and sensual.
 Lovely work.
 Astonishing that it’s not more widely known.”

 Friday 27 August, just north of Lome, Togo: “Once again, that pleasant time of day, morning — in a gravel pit!
 We have become devotees of gravel pits, which generally provide us with the isolation and quiet we crave and which require no permission from anyone — and are priced exactly to our tastes!